 - Maintain close communication with SIRVA, your key stakeholders, and your relocating employees

 - Stay updated on the ever-changing challenges through information from SIRVA and your suppliers

-- Consider including a Carrier Delay Protection Programme to protect your employees
+- Consider including a Carrier Delay Protection Program to protect your employees

-The lingering effects of the pandemic and ongoing global events will continue to cause shipping delays, meaning shipping timelines and costs will continue to be affected throughout 2022.
-Our article explores the strategies being put into place by some organisations to manage shipping delays, including:
+The lingering effects of the pandemic and ongoing global events will continue to cause shipping delays, meaning shipping timelines and costs will continue to be impacted throughout 2022.
+Our article explores the strategies being put into place by some organizations to manage shipping delays, including:

 - Extending temporary living benefits

 What is SIRVA Doing to Manage Global Household Goods Shipment Challenges?

 SIRVA is committed to communicating timely and effective solutions to organizations in a collaborative manner and working to deliver reliable service during these unprecedented times.
 We will continue to:

 - Monitor the global supply chain situation closely and keep you updated